transistortester/thumby-polysynth/README.md

 MIDI Channel 10, reserved for percussion, is currently discarded both because the configuration of *NOISE* channels is unknown, and to eliminate the need for a drum database.
 Percussion can still be used by manually reserving instrument(s) for playback on *NOISE* channels.

-#### This only works on real hardware - It will not run on the emulator
+#### Only square wave playing on channel 0 will play in the emulator
-This depends on both hardware and physical characteristics which aren't emulated, and would be difficult to add support for.
+Full functionality requires features that aren't currently emulated.
+Accuracy is not guaranteed.
 ## Other stuff
 This was originally supposed to be a quick experiment to learn the PIO for an unrelated project, but feature creep got to me, and now here we are.
 In it's current state, it is rougher than I wanted it to be, but I haven't been able to program much recently and wanted to get a usable version released sooner than later.
 Despite my desires to clean and optimize the code more before release, it is currently perfectly usable.